efoppiano/automata/README.md

 ## Introduction

-This is a python implementation of the cellular automata model described in the paper [Li, Xiaomeng & li, Xingang & Wang, Jiangfeng.
+This is a Python implementation of the cellular automata model described in the paper [Li, Xiaomeng & li, Xingang & Wang, Jiangfeng.
 (2012).
 Using Cellular Automata to Investigate Pedestrian Conflicts with Vehicles in Crosswalk at Signalized Intersection.
 Discrete Dynamics in Nature and Society.
 2012.
 10.1155/2012/287502.](https://www.hindawi.com/journals/ddns/2012/287502/)